stateful/vscode-runme/walkthroughs/3-learn-more.md

----
-runme:
-  id: 01HNMWPP7KTZP1J9ECK4B19S2X
-  version: v2.2
----

-# Learn more

 Fantastic work!

 You've now begun using Runme, but don't stop there.
 We have just touched the surface of what Runme can accomplish for you.

 Learn more about Runme by visiting the [official docs](https://docs.runme.dev) and subscribe to the official Runme [newsletter](https://runme.dev/list) to not miss any updates.